 What kind of clothes / wear at parties?
 What / do at weekends?
 What games / play?

 What / do in the evenings?
 Which TV programs / watch?
 Yesterday all my trouble seemed so far away.
 Now it looks as though they're here to stay.
 Oh, I believe in yesterday.
 Suddenly I'm not half the man I used to be.
 There's a shadow hanging over me.
 Oh, yesterday came suddenly.
 Why she had to go I don't know, she wouldn't say.
 I said something wrong.
-Now I long for yesterday,
+Now I long for yesterday, Yesterday...

-Yesterday...

 C. Read the lyrics of The Beatles' song 'Yesterday'.
+Is the singer happier today than he was yesterday?
 D. Find a photo of you at the age of 4 or 5 and bring it in class.
 Don't worry if you don't have one; draw a picture of you at that age.
 Use this photo or drawing and the information in exercise B to write about you at that age.
 Add more information if you like and put it in your portfolio.